lezcano/geotorch/README.md

 ## Beyond Optimization: Normalizing Flows

 As every manifold in GeoTorch is, at its core, a map from a flat space into a manifold, the tools implemented here also serve as a building block in normalizing flows.
-Using a factorized manifold such as `LowdRank` it is direct to compute the determinan to the transformation it defines with no extra computation.
+Using a factorized manifold such as `LowRank` it is direct to compute the determinan to the transformation it defines with no extra computation.

 ## Bibliography